Who am I

-My work as a Patient Advocate and scholar-activist with I2L are focused on building a road, along with patients, families, scientists and physicians, to understand the needs of Xeroderma Pigmentosum patients better.
+My work as a Patient Advocate and scholar-activist with I2L is focused on building a road, along with patients, families, scientists and physicians, to better understand the needs of XP patients.